ryanbrownhill/ryanbrownhill.github.io/_posts/_drafts/2015-03-10-svg-animation.markdown

 ### What is SMIL

 Now for the nerdy stuff: what is SMIL and how does it relate to SVG?
-SMIL Stands for ______, and it is the ______ to which SVG is a host.
-SVG's animations have the contstraints and features that are permitted by the [SMIL Animation Spec](http://www.w3.org/TR/2001/REC-smil-animation-20010904/).
-SVG's also have specific rules, such as ____, as stated in [W3 SVG Animation Spec](http://www.w3.org/TR/SVG/animate.html).
+SMIL Stands for Synchronized Multimedia Integration Language, and it is the animation language to which SVG is a host.
+SVG's animations have the contstraints and features that are permitted by the [SMIL Animation Spec](http://www.w3.org/TR/2001/REC-smil-animation-20010904/) but thats not all!
+In addition to SMIL contstraints SVG's have additional capabilities defined by [W3 SVG Animation Spec](http://www.w3.org/TR/SVG/animate.html), such as `animateTransform`, `path`, & `keyPoints`.

 SVG animations are simular to CSS animations because they have keyframes, easing curves, etc. but, it's presented in a different syntax. *One of the downsides of SMIL is that it doesn't work with any version of IE and Opera Mini.
 [CanIUse](http://caniuse.com/#feat=svg-smil)*